Jun 26, 2026

 • You're consolidating multiple debts into one loan and want a single, predictable monthly payment rather than juggling variable costs.

-• A borrower with a shorter loan term, such as one to two years
+• You have a shorter loan term, such as one to two years.

-• Someone with flexibility in their budget so they can handle increased payments if rates move up.
+• You have flexibility in your budget, so you can handle increased payments if rates move up.

 Variable rates on personal loans can adjust monthly or annually, depending on the particular lender.
 They'll spell out how often rates can be adjusted in your loan agreement.